Can GitHub Issues Help in App Review Classifications?

-For this purpose, we first identify labeled issues relevant to our task.
-We use the issues provided in GitHub repositories for data augmentation.
-GitHub is one of the most popular issue-tracking systems, hosting millions of repositories with different programming languages, including Android, that are publicly available.
-To increase the confidence of the augmented dataset, we target repositories that have a minimum of two contributors and contain more than 30 labeled issues (Section \ref{sec:data_collect}).
-In addition, developers raise issues for diverse intentions, not all suitable for our purpose.
-By utilizing assigned labels, we filter out issues unrelated to our intended user intentions, including \emph{Bug Report}, \emph{Feature Request}, and \emph{Other} (e.g., user question).
-We investigate both the default and user-defined issue labels to identify those relevant to these classes of user intentions.
-Additionally, We exclude issues containing technical and coding details, such as those describing test cases, compilation, and building problems (Section \ref{sec:filter_label}).
+For this purpose, we first identify GitHub labeled issues relevant to our task.
+To increase the confidence of the augmented dataset, we target repositories that have a minimum of two contributors and contain more than 30 labeled issues (\secref{data_collect}).
+In addition, we investigate issue labels to identify those relevant to our intended user intentions, including \emph{Bug Report}, \emph{Feature Request}, and \emph{Other} (e.g., User's Question).
 As a result, we collect 217K labeled issues that are suitable for augmenting the review dataset.